Peter-Choe/Harvard_CS109a_HW/README.md

 # Harvard_CS109a_HW

-Practice for Harvard's CS109 class HW assginment
+This git repo is my incomplete practice for Harvard's CS109 class HW assginment

 This class was recommened at Quora and a few other places as being a good resource for practical data science